Connor-Lopshire/Precision-Painting/README.md

 # Precision Painting
 ## Application Overview
 This application was inspired by the paint company I owned before transitioning into spftware.
-The goal was to create an application where one user ,could create work orders, approve estimates and complete invoices for a paint company.
+The intention was to create an application where one user ,could create work orders, approve estimates and complete invoices for a paint company.
 In conjuncture the paint company application view allows the user to accept work orders, and create corresponding estimates and invoices.

 I built this application in two weeks initially, using React Hooks and Bulma for styling.
 My goals were to incorporate full CRUD functionality with many-to-many relationships, gain a deeper understanding of React Hooks, props, and state, while also incorporating a simple, functional user interface.